khalid-hussain/shaheen/chap2.md

 the reddish sky, a soldier at the bridge of the gate exclaimed, "They have arrived!
 Long live Count Santiago!"

-Cries of "Long live Count Santiago" were raised everywhere.
+Cries of "Long live Count Santiago!" were raised everywhere.
 Church bells were rung.
 Thousands of men and women gathered outside the city gate.
 The city's bishop stood among them with a garland of flowers.
 As the sound of the galloping horses came close, the excitement of the cheering people grew.